 1. Make sure all vehicle occupants have buckled their safety belts.
 For more information on safety belts and their proper usage, refer to the Seating and Safety Restraints chapter.

-2. Make sure the headlamps and vehicle accessories are off.
+- 2. Make sure vehicle accessories are off. - Make sure the parking brake is set.